Song of Solomon 4:14

 16. The church prays to be made fit for his presence

-with all the trees of frankincense
+with every kind of frankincense tree

 with all the finest spices